-Experience life at sea on this Atlantic sailing crossing from Tenerife in the Canary Islands to Uruguay's Montevideo and learn to sail a 100 year old traditional tall ship.
+Experience life at sea on this Atlantic sailing crossing from Cape Town to Montevideo and learn to sail a 100 year old traditional tall ship.

-Join the crew of an historic Dutch tall ship to sail across the Atlantic Ocean on a hands-on crossing that includes voyaging across the equator.
+Join the crew of an historic Dutch tall ship on a transatlantic to sail across the Atlantic Ocean on a hands-on crossing from Cape Town, South Africa to Montevideo, Uruguay in South America.
 Start the journey a landlubber and finish a salty shellback sailor.
 This is the stuff that dreams are made of.

 - Learn to sail a 100 year old traditional tall ship